vinoprime/python-learn-projects/README.md

 $ pip freeze > requirements.txt

-# If this repocitory helps you please give a start
+# If this repocitory helps you please give a star

 # Bellow packages needed for jypyter notebook to run in vscode
 asttokens==2.4.1